yeeyeJiang/case_ufo_sightings/README.md

 ## sth to say
 When teacher assigned this case ,I took it serious.
 And it cost about 3 days to do this.

 I began the case with very limited knowledge on R .
-To realize every periodical targets , I refered to tutorials, books ,Internet, as well as read source codes of R functions.
+To achive every periodical targets , I refered to tutorials, books ,Internet, as well as read source codes of R functions.

 For instance, to come out with ways of reading  every single character of a string , I went over source code of function "as.Date.character" thinking of note that "as.Date.character" is able to identify every character of a string , there would be some codes inspiring me.